Avg: 3.4 from 259 votes

 P12: 5.9 Less strenuous than the pitch before, but it pulls some vertical moves on jugs, but the jugs are starting to feel too sharp on my raw fingers!
 The belay is right near the ridgeline.

 P13: 5.8 Climbs along the ridgeline on the sunny side up sharp rock to an awesome belay on the shady side.
 Did I mention there is glorious shade at this belay?
-There is a summit register of scraps of paper with names on it.
+There is sometimes a summit register that lives here.
 Plenty of room here to unrope, drink, eat, cool off, chat, and take pictures.

 P14: 5.9+ This pitch starts at a bolt on the far end of the lounge in the shade.
 Climb rock that is not as sharp on your hands.
 Do some fabulous stemming and some chimney stuff to gain the sunny ridgeline.
-Follow ridgeline to belay anchors.
+Follow ridgeline to belay anchors and a small stance.